tom-seddon/ghouls-tng/README.md

 There's an extremely basic (if we're being polite) text editor kind of thing (for a very loose definition of "kind of thing") for editing completion text and instruction text.
-Navigate using the cursor keys, DELETE to delete backwards, COPY to delete forwards, and press keys to insert chars.
+Navigate using the cursor keys, DELETE to delete backwards, SHIFT+DELETE to delete forwards, and press keys to insert chars.

 The whole text is treated as one big string, rather than separate lines, so inserting text at the start will affect subsequent lines and